Beginnings of Rock and Roll (Part two)

 “We're Gonna Rock” written and performed by William Moore and know as 'Wild Bill' Moore.
 Released in 1948.
 Reportedly the first song played by Alan Freed on his radio show.

-“We're Gonna Rock” – same song interpreted by Cecil Gant in 1950, Grant eliminated the sax and used a piano adding some electric guitar.
+“We're Gonna Rock” – same song interpreted by Cecil Gant in 1950, he eliminated the sax and used a piano adding some electric guitar.
 For me this transforms the song and makes it another early influencer of 'Rock and Roll' music.
 A personal observation, this was a part of a not so deliberate trend to weed out the use of the Saxophone as a main instrument in 'Rock and Roll' and a sad thing at that.

 Wild Bill would also write and release a song called “Rock and Roll” in 1949 with Scatman Crothers (later of movie and tv fame) singing lead vocals.
 Somewhat odd I think that I can’t find a cover version of this song that for me is very influential.